 When enabling embargoed assets, you can select whether to protect all assets or only unpublished.
 Learn more about different types of protection here.

 Once you enable the feature, asset URLs returned by the CMA, CDA, or CPA will need to be cryptographically signed before use.
 Signing is accomplished by first fetching a short-lived (valid for up to 48h) asset key from Contentful’s API.
 This asset key can be used to sign any number of asset URLs within a particular space until its expiry, and each signed URL can have an independent lifespan.
 A specific asset file is accessible to anyone who has a correctly signed URL until that URL has expired.

 You are responsible for implementing authorization logic to decide whether a specific user should or should not have access to the asset.
 Contentful does not limit you in any way as to what information and how it can be used for this purpose.

+As a space administrator for an enterprise-tier space, you can configure embargoed assets.
 Here is a high-level overview of what you need to do to start benefiting from the feature:

 Select a protection mode that best fits your needs.

-Please note you can use secure asset URLs just like you do standard asset URLs.
+NOTE: You can use secure asset URLs just like you do standard asset URLs.
 You can download the asset, or you can embed the asset.
 You just need to keep in mind the expiration period and how that may influence your specific use case.

 More details on how the feature works and how to get started using it in your project can be found here.